 Dublin Senior Center: Under general supervision, this assignment includes setting up and cleaning community recreational facilities before, during and after activities and rentals.

 Heritage Park and Museums: Under general supervision, this assignment includes setting up and cleaning community recreational facilities before, during and after activities and rentals.
-This position will also provide facility and exhibit orientations and/or tours including appropriate tour materials.
+This position will also support summer camp activities held at this site.

 Preschool Program: Under general supervision, this assignment assists with organization and instruction of preschool classes for children 18 months through 5 years.
-Duties also include developing and directing weekly lesson plans and activities.
+Applicants must be at least 18 years of age.

 Shannon Community Center: Under general supervision, this assignment oversees the proper use of a community recreational facility; performs a variety of custodial tasks; and assists the public and staff in their use of the facility.

 Sports Programs: Under general supervision, this assignment is responsible for officiating a variety of sports league events and also serves as official scorer-of-record at sports events.